suneelpatel/Natural-Language-Processing-NLP/README.md

 # 3. Introduction to NLTK Environment
 NLTK is a leading platform for building Python programs to work with human language data.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.

+NLTK stands for Natural Language Toolkit.
+This toolkit is one of the most powerful NLP libraries which contains packages to make machines understand human language and reply to it with an appropriate response.

 # 4. Extracting, Cleaning and Preprocessing Text